Fullforth History, Family Crest & Coats of Arms

 Another 28 words (2 lines of text) are included under the topic Early Fullforth Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Fullforth family to the New World and Oceana
+Migration of the Fullforth family

 For political, religious, and economic reasons, thousands of English families boarded ships for Ireland, the Canadas, the America colonies, and many of smaller tropical colonies in the hope of finding better lives abroad.
 Although the passage on the cramped, dank ships caused many to arrive in the New World diseased and starving, those families that survived the trip often went on to make valuable contributions to those new societies to which they arrived.
 Early immigrants bearing the Fullforth surname or a spelling variation of the name include : Joe Fulford who settled in St. Christopher in 1635; John Fulford, who settled in New England in 1751; and William Fulforth, who settled in Philadelphia in 1844.
 Andrew Fulforde was the captain of ".